 Amino acids are absorbed in their basic form by an active transport process, where they are pumped across the cell membranes and then into the blood.
-However, there is a second process which happens simultaneously to the active transport where oligopeptides can be taken up in their current form and, when inside the cells of the intestine, are then further broken down to free amino acids.
+However, there is a second process which happens simultaneously to the active transport mechanism where oligopeptides can be taken up in their current form and when inside the cells of the intestine, are then further broken down to free amino acids.
 The process of this is a cell enzyme-related system that relies on a chemical ion gradient.

 BV is the most commonly used and well-known protein scoring system.
-It measures the amount of nitrogen retained in comparison to the amount of nitrogen absorbed (Chick & Roscoe, 1930).
+It measures the amount of nitrogen retained in comparison to the amount of nitrogen absorbed[5, 6].
 It looks at how similar the amino acid profile is to that of human requirements.
-Proteins are grouped into those of high BV (HBV), and low BV (LBV).
+Proteins are grouped into those of high BV (HBV) and low BV (LBV).

 Another limitation is that proteins which are missing one EAA can still have a BV of up to 40.
 This is because of our ability to conserve and recycle EAAs as an adaptation of inadequate intake of the amino acid in malnutrition.

-Although more up-to-date and accurate, the PDCAAS isn’t without its shortfalls.
-PDCAAS takes into account the profile of EAAs of the protein in question, as well as its digestibility in humans; it is the AAS with an added digestibility component.
-Scores are from 0.1 to 1.0, with 1.0 being a high quality protein.
-The PDCAAS is the current accepted measure of protein quality, and is the method adopted by the World Health Organisation / Food and Agriculture Organisation (WHO/FAO) and the US Food and Drug Administration (FDA)[7-9], because it’s both simple to test and has a direct relationship to human protein requirements.
+PDCAAS takes into account the profile of IAAs of the protein in question, as well as its digestibility in humans; it is the AAS with an added digestibility component.
+Scores are from 0.1 to 1.0, with 1.0 being a high-quality protein.
+PDCAAS is the current accepted measure of protein quality, and is the method adopted by the World Health Organization / Food and Agriculture Organization (WHO/FAO) and the US Food and Drug Administration (FDA)[7-9], because it’s both simple to test and has a direct relationship to human protein requirements.

-All proteins of a score greater than 1.0 are rounded down as scores above 1.0 are considered to indicate the protein contains EAAs in excess of the human requirements (WHO/FAO 1990).
-This obviously limits the possibility of comparisons between proteins.
+Although more up to date and accurate, PDCAAS isn’t without its shortfalls.
+All proteins of a score greater than 1.0 are rounded down to 1.0 as scores above are considered to indicate that the protein contains IAAs in excess of human requirements.
+This obviously limits the validity of comparisons between proteins.

 Proteins are not simply a long chain of amino acids; the amino acid chain wraps around itself (known as the secondary structure of protein), and these double chains wrap around themselves again (tertiary structure) and then bonds form between amino acids as the chain’s folded over into a protein molecule forming its quaternary structure.
 The structure of proteins vary and this can have a bearing on bioavailability.

-We’ve discussed the limitations of both BV and the PDCAAS above, yet BV is often cited as a reference for protein bioavailability.
+We’ve discussed the limitations of both BV and PDCAAS above, yet BV is often cited as a reference for protein bioavailability.
 Indeed, plant proteins are often indicated to be inferior to animal proteins and, while this is partly true, it doesn’t account for the fact that meals often contain a combination of proteins.

-Whey protein – the number one protein choice of bodybuilders – has a very high bioavailability.
-Indeed, it’s considered to be so quickly digested and absorbed that a good amount of it goes to the liver after absorption where it’s converted to carbohydrate by gluconeogenesis for energy, indicating that the fate of whey is not as retained nitrogen but for energy, i.e. not the reason why the protein was consumed in the first place.
+Whey protein – the number-one protein choice of bodybuilders – has a very high bioavailability.
+Indeed, it’s considered to be so quickly digested and absorbed that a good amount of it goes to the liver after absorption where it’s converted to carbohydrate by gluconeogenesis for energy, indicating that the fate of whey is not as retained nitrogen, but for energy, i.e. not the reason why the protein was consumed in the first place.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here

-Tag @huelusa and use #huel in your photos for the chance to feature on our Instagram!
+Use #huel in your Huel photos for the chance to feature on our Instagram